Honest Abe Log Homes’ Livingston Plan was Modified to Create Family’s Log Cabin Forever Home

 By Claudia Johnson, Director of Marketing, Honest Abe Log Homes

-Ask Tanner Oakley anything about the construction of his new house, and he’ll probably know the answer.
+Ask Tanner Oakley anything about the construction of his family’s log house, and he’ll probably know the answer.
 Sounds reasonable since it is his house, right?

-Well, Tanner is just 10 years old, but the precocious and mannerly young man has experienced what few in the 21st century ever will – the building of a log cabin.
+Tanner was just 10 years old (as seen above) when the home was built, but the precocious and mannered young man has experienced what few people, let alone children, in the 21st century ever will – the building of a log cabin.

 “I was involved with every part,” said Tanner, whose parents Holly and Tim Oakley included him from the beginning.
-“I helped picked out the plans, and I helped clear the land.”
+“I helped pick out the plans, and I helped clear the land.”